 Trade is deeply beneficial to Oregon.
 Aelea believes that trade agreements should include environmental and labor protections so that we don’t end up in a race to the bottom or undermining our homegrown industries.

-Aelea is also aware that the lack of good roads can prevent businesses in the district from getting their goods to market efficiently.
-She’ll support transportation projects that put our roads back to work.
+Aelea is also aware that the lack of good roads can prevent local businesses from getting their goods to market efficiently.
+She supports commonsense transportation projects that put our residents and roads back to work.

 Fundamental changes need to be made in order to put retirement and senior health care programs on firm financial footing.
 Aelea understands that coordinated care and results-based payments will do a lot to reduce Medicare costs while actually improving the care our seniors receive.
 Reforms intended to slow the growth of health care costs were included in the Affordable Care Act and she believes that we should carefully evaluate their success moving forward.

-She will ensure that Social Security is there for seniors today, seniors tomorrow and seniors a generation from now.
-Aelea doesn’t support benefit cuts given that more and more retirees rely on Social Security as their sole or main source of income.
-Raising Social Security taxes on struggling young people who are trying to make ends meet isn’t a good plan either.
+She will protect Social Security and ensure our investment is there for seniors today, seniors tomorrow, and seniors a generation from now.
+Considering more and more Oregon retirees rely on Social Security as their sole or main source of income, Aelea will strongly protect Social Security recipients from benefit cuts.
+Raising Social Security taxes on struggling young families who are trying to make ends meet isn’t a good plan either.

 Privatization is also a poor option.
-When Wall Street had the chance to gamble with people’s retirement savings, they failed and Aelea won’t give them the chance to do that with Social Security.
+When Wall Street had the chance to gamble with people’s retirement savings, they failed.
+Aelea stands with Senators Merkley and Warren: She'll hold Wall Street accountable and she won’t gamble with your Social Security investment.